 Finding the Right Juicer for You

-Now that you know what ingredients make good green juice, don’t forget that a good juicer is an essential part of making any green juice.
+Now that you know what ingredients make good green juice, don’t forget that a good juicer is an essential part of making the best green juice recipe.
 There are two main types of juicers: centrifugal and masticating or cold press juicers.

 Here’s the difference between the two main types: